sofastack/sofastack-doc/sofa-tracer/en_US/Log_Format_OkHttp.md

-# Okhttp Log Format
+# OkHttp Log Format
-SOFATracer integrates Okhttp and outputs the requested link log data format.
+SOFATracer integrates OkHttp and outputs the requested link log data format.
 The default is `JSON` data format.

-### Okhttp digest log（okhttp-digest.log）
+### OkHttp digest log（okhttp-digest.log）

 The data is output in JSON format.
 Each key meaning is as follows: